How to Pass Your Driving Test

 Road with slow marking painted on

-10. Poor control of the car when moving off – All drivers stall occasionally but it’s an unnerving experience for a learner and one that could ruin your cool in a test and turn into a major fault.
+All drivers stall occasionally, but it’s an unnerving experience for a learner and one that could ruin your cool in a test and turn into a major fault.

-How to avoid a major fault on your driving test: While it’s difficult in a test scenario, try to stay calm.
-Stalling the car doesn’t necessarily lead to a fault.
+TIP: While it may feel difficult in a test scenario, try to stay calm and in control of the vehicle.
 Re-set yourself and the car!
 Re-start the manoeuvre calmly and do all the necessary checks to be absolutely sure it’s safe before moving off.

-Remember, stay calm and confident – if you know your theory and you’ve had enough time on the road, you can do this!
+Remember, stay calm and confident – if you’ve had enough time on the road and your instructor thinks you’re ready, you can do this!

 If you learnt to drive in an old banger and it’s time to get a new motor, find out how much your learner wheels are worth with our instant quote service.